getzola/zola/docs/content/documentation/getting-started/configuration.md

 # The site theme to use.
 theme = ""

-# When set to *true*, all code blocks are highlighted.
+# When set to "true", all code blocks are highlighted.
 highlight_code = false

 # The theme to use for code highlighting.
 # See below for list of allowed values.
 highlight_theme = "base16-ocean-dark"

-# When set to *true*, an RSS feed is automatically generated.
+# When set to "true", an RSS feed is automatically generated.
 generate_rss = false

 # The number of articles to include in the RSS feed.
 All items are included if
 # this limit is not set (the default).
 # rss_limit = 20

-# When set to *true*, files in the `static` directory are hard-linked.
+# When set to "true", files in the `static` directory are hard-linked.
 Useful for large
 # static files.
 Note that for this to work, both `static` and the
 # output directory need to be on the same filesystem.
 Note that the theme's `static`
 # files are always copied, regardles of this setting.